Evening Performances start at 7.30pm on Sundays, 18th & 25th March, 7.30pm-8pm.

 Cell Project Space will present a solo project by Eddie Peake for the gallery's third solo commission for the CYcLORAMA programme.

-DEM, the exhibition, is a rolling performance playing with the typical conventions and format of a solo show in a gallery.
+DEM, is a rolling performance playing with the typical conventions and format of a solo show in a gallery.
 There will be 3 scheduled evening events over the course of the exhibition, as an integral and key element of the show.
 These are scheduled for Thursday 8th March, Sunday 18th March, and Sunday, 25th March, 7.30pm.
 Visitors will be accepted on a first come basis at the opening unless they have made a reservation.